 When you have suffered an injury in an instance of medical malpractice, the doctor and medical facility in which the injury occurred will most likely be liable, and in turn, their insurance companies.

-Whether or not your initial claim is accepted depends upon its accuracy, completeness, and the level and value of the evidence you have provided.
+The acceptance of your initial claim depends on its accuracy, completeness, and the level and value of the evidence you provide.

 DO I HAVE TO FILE MY MEDICAL MALPRACTICE LAWSUIT IN A CERTAIN AMOUNT OF TIME?